- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 - If you are younger than 60, TPD tax calculations consider your age, eligible service date, and superannuation fund joining date.

-- A portion of your withdrawal amount is tax-free when you are younger than your preservation age, with the balance taxed at 22%.
+- When you are younger than your preservation age, a portion of your withdrawal amount is tax-free, with the balance taxed at 22%.

 1. Income Protection Claims

-If you have a temporary disability, you can file a TTD claim against income protection insurance.
-This type of cover pays a monthly benefit to replace your lost income and is often an alternative or complementary option to TPD insurance.
-Instead of a one-time payment, a successful TTD payout typically offers ongoing financial assistance.
+You could be eligible to file a TTD claim against income protection insurance for a temporary disability.
+This type of cover pays a monthly benefit to replace your lost income and is often an alternative or complementary option to a TPD policy.

 2. Critical Illness Claims (Trauma Insurance)